-End-to-End Encryption: What It Actually Protects (And What It Doesn't)
+End-to-End Encryption: What It Protects and How to Verify It Yourself

 End-to-end encryption is now standard marketing language in consumer messaging.
 WhatsApp, Signal, iMessage, Telegram (in Secret Chats), Wire, and a growing list of others all advertise E2EE.
 For many users, "end-to-end encrypted" has come to mean "private and secure," full stop.